-Like most Croatian beach destinations (from what I’ve seen anyway!) there aren’t many sandy beaches in Dubrovnik.
+However like most Croatian beach destinations (from what I’ve seen anyway!) there aren’t many sandy beaches.
 Even the beach inside the hidden cave was rocky, but the water is always clear and beautiful.

 There are two main beaches on either side of the Old Town, one is made up of small rocks instead of sand, whilst the other by the Pila gate can’t really be called a beach by Italian standards (we pride ourselves with our white sandy beaches).